How to Keep Water Out of Your Basement

 To learn what an optimal guttering system looks like and why it is vital, read this excellent overview article.

 It is important that the ground surrounding your foundation slopes away from the house.
+If not, rainwater and melting snow will pool next to your basement walls and leak inside.
 The rule of thumb is 2” drop in elevation every foot you move away from your home.
 You can change the slope by adding dirt around the home, just be careful that the top of the dirt is at least six inches below the sill plate.
-If the slope cannot be altered, extending the downspout drainage further from the house in an underground drain may help.
+If the slope cannot be altered, extending the downspout drainage further from the house in an UNDERGROUND DRAIN may help.

 3. Examine your shrubbery